mimic-sussex/sema/assets/tutorial/01-basics/02-interface/index.md

 * **Restart**  – restart you ML model training workflow (ML dependent)

-The specific interactions of each widget *type* are covered on the following tutorials.
+The specific interactions with each widget *type* are covered on the following tutorials.